 Teach Different With Essential Questions

-In this online, self-paced course, you will learn a 3-Step student engagement technique which uses conversations and essential questions to make what you are already teaching more interesting.
-You will use the technique to create Think Aloud conversation starters and improve three of your existing lessons.
+In this online, self-paced course, you will learn a 3-Step conversation technique that will help you make what you are already teaching more interesting.
+Start brainstorming now what part of your curriculum you want to make more interesting and we will help you make three of your favorite lessons unforgettable.
 Bring your imagination and an open mind!